What Do You Mean by Annotated Bibliography?

 Selecting Sources for your Bibliography

-The effective strategies of identifying possible sources for your annotated bibliography are to identify the most recent scholarly works relevant to your research topic, and consequently review these sources cited by various authors.
+The effective strategies for identifying possible sources for your annotated bibliography are to identify the most recent scholarly works relevant to your research topic, and consequently review these sources cited by various authors.
 Typically, the items that you cite by a particular author or authors will effectively help you to relate the various sources concerning your research topic.

 Likewise, you can identify one or more scholarly sources relevant to your research topic and through the use of an internet search engine like Google Scholar will provide you with several links to the relevant sources to your research topic.
 Therefore, it is imperative that the strategy you use in selecting your annotated bibliography sources depend on the assignment purpose in addition to the research problem you are investigating.